Kriz-hub/Holiday-Dialysis/README.md

 He needs to be informed which center he can choose and what they can offer him.
 So the website must be informing but not too corporate.
 He is in the mood for holiday and that mood should reflect the website.

 **Research**

-I googled for dutch sites of dialysis centers to get the right feel, but also, what should they do better from a designer prospective.
+I googled for dutch sites of dialysis centers to get the right feel and if I can learn from it.
+The webistes appears to be not always that great:
 * https://www.meandermc.nl/patientenportaal/patienten/afdelingen-specialismen/Dialyse-Centrum/Dialyse/Vakantiedialyse/
 * https://www.dianet.nl/holiday-dialysis
 * https://www.dcg.nl/behandeling-en-ondersteuning/vakantiedialyse?utm_campaign=Adwords+Vakantie
 * http://www.dialysecentrumbeverwijk.nl/op-vakantie
 * https://www.dialysecentrumravenstein.nl/

-The first one is the hospital where I actually work.
+The first one is the center where I actually work.
 I certainly won't get a holiday feeling when I watch this as a potential guest for dialysis! (sorry)
-The second one is too corparate, there isnt much happening.
+The second one is too corparate, there isn't much happening.
 The third is better but the red menu kills the view of the picture.
 It should have more pictures and movement.
 The fourth isn't bad, but the sea view looks dead with an image wich almost lost his color, They could do better with a carousel view in my opnion.
 The last one is very good, in my view an example how a dialysis site should look like.

-But the real inspiration came when I saw this bike site:(https://biketourharderwijk.nl/) The pictures of the carousel blowed me away, I decided from that moment my front page of the project must be a carousel in a rectangle format.
+But the real inspiration came when I saw this bike site:(https://biketourharderwijk.nl/) (not even a dialysis site) The pictures of the carousel blowed me away, I decided from that moment my front page of the project must be a carousel in a rectangle format.

 ## The start